Tuition & Fees

 • If you are unable to defer directly on ACORN, you could follow the more manual process below:

-• Complete the Fee Deferment Form (PDF)
+• Complete the 2023-24 Tuition Fee Deferral Request form

 • Together with a screenshot/PDF of your Notice of Assessment, email to Student Services

-• The best screenshot to provide as proof of student aid funding is the student funding screen which contains details of the disbursement and the status of the application.
+• The best screenshot to provide as proof of student aid funding is the OSAP student funding screen which contains details of the disbursement and the status of the application.
 This funding screen usually becomes available for students to view once an assessment has been made.

 Register With Tuition Exemption On Basis of Progress Delays Due to COVID-19